 Filmmaker in New York

-Warrington Hudlin grew up in the notorious city of East St. Louis and attended an experimental high school affiliated with the legendary artist/scholar, Katherine Dunham (who nominated him for a scholarship that paid his tuition to Yale).
-Hudlin graduated from Yale with honors and was later mentored by two more legends, Melvin Van Peebles and Harry Belafonte.
+Warrington Hudlin grew up in the notorious city of East St. Louis where he attended an experimental high school affiliated with the legendary artist/activist, Katherine Dunham who helped him get a scholarship to Yale.
+Hudlin graduated from Yale with special honors as a "Yale Scholar of the House".
+Over the years since then, Hudlin has had the great fortune to be mentored by two more legends, Melvin Van Peebles and Harry Belafonte.